dennisblokland/Baublelicious/README.md

 Speed Belt:makes you run and fly faster.

-Amulet Of Growth:speeds up the growth of any plant ingame.
+Amulet Of Growth:speeds up the growth of any plant ingame.(by default activated with G)

 Belt Of Hiking:Gives you step assist.